The Essor Recognition Awards

 - the quality of the project and creative process involved

-- the collaboration of the following:
+- the scope of the project, specifically:

-- members of the school team
+- the duration of the project

 - the originality and innovative quality of the activities included in the project